Code-Institute-Submissions/Solitudes/README.md

 ## Example
 An example of the website can be found [here](https://eucaa.github.io/Solitudes/).<br/>
-Please do not hesitate to contact website creator [eucaa](info@eucaa.com) for questions, information or bugs you would like to report.
+Please do not hesitate to contact website creator eucaa (info@eucaa.com) for questions, information or bugs you would like to report.

 ## UX
 My aim for this website is to breath some new life into this brand and it's music.
 Since Solitudes' music started in flourishment in the '80's and '90's, I wanted to give it a feel of from these era's but also but it a more modern edge to